sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - math stories.markdown

 every subgroup of a cyclic group is cyclic;
 moreover,
-for finite cyclic group of order
-$
-n
-$
-,
-every subgroup's order is a divisor of
-$
-n
-$
-,
-and exists exactly one subgroup for each divisor.
+for finite cyclic group of order $n$, every subgroup's order is a divisor of $n$, and exists exactly one subgroup for each divisor.

 </div>